Jason Heyward Player Props: Dodgers vs. Diamondbacks

-On Tuesday, Jason Heyward (.281 on-base percentage in past 10 games, 59 points below season-long percentage) and the Los Angeles Dodgers play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+On Wednesday, Jason Heyward (hitting .167 in his past 10 games) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
 First pitch is at 9:40 PM ET.

-In his previous game, he went 1-for-4 with a double and two RBI against the Padres.
+In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.

 Jason Heyward Game Info & Props vs. the Diamondbacks